Aracki/go-ws/README.md

 ## Mongo

+The app will start even if mongo is not started.<br>
 Run mongo locally: `docker run --name mongo --rm -p 27017:27017 mongo:latest`<br>
 Test mongo with API calls such as `/insert` & `/nums`.